Does Wearing a Mask for 12 Hours Reduce Oxygen Levels?

 Can wearing N95 mask bring any brain damage due to the low oxygen level, lots of people asked in Quora

-Elsewhere on Quora, someone asked if wearing a mask will give them permanent brain damage.
+Elsewhere on Quora, someone asked if wearing a mask would give them permanent brain damage.

 The news media is on this question lately too.
 For example, a recent news story in the US said masks lower our oxygen.